almircajic/brandchat-startup-bot/README.md

 `git clone git://github.com/almircajic/brandchat-startup-bot.git`

 This will create folder **brandchat-startup-bot** and inside it a few files.
-Run `npm install` to get and install dependencies.
+Go into newly created folder and run command `npm install` to get and install dependencies.

 #### Run First Bot
 If dependencies are installed correctly, change bot_key and secret_key as per values provided while creating Bot Agent.
 Then, run `node index.js`.